Fast-moving fires near Los Angeles force more than 40,000 to flee

 Neither PG&E nor the commission said whether the damaged tower or the malfunctioning transmission line attached to it were suspected of igniting the blaze, which has destroyed about a dozen homes and other structures.

-The California Department of Forestry and Fire Protection (Cal Fire) said it is investigating.
+The California Department of Forestry and Fire Protection said it is investigating.
 It listed the same place and time of origin for the fire as the tower incident reported by PG&E.

-By early Friday, the Kincade fire had scorched about 16,000 acres and forced some 2,000 people to flee their homes, Cal Fire said.
+By early Friday, the Kincade fire had scorched about 16,000 acres and forced some 2,000 people to flee their homes, the Cal Fire agency said.

 No injuries have been reported and only 800 acres had been contained, it said.